holepunchto/pear-electron/DEVELOPMENT.md

 ### Publishing

-Make sure your bootstrap link in the ```pear``` field of the package.json is correct.
+The bootstrap link in the ```pear``` field of the package.json must be verified for correctness.

-After that you can adjust your npm version and publish on npm.
+After that, the version can be incremented and the library published to npm:

 ```bash
 npm version minor
 npm publish
 ```

-Now anyone can install your library through npm and pear will bootstrap **pear-electron** through the provided bootstrap link in the package.json of the library.
+Once published, the library can be installed via npm and Pear will bootstrap the UI Library using the provided bootstrap link in the package.json of the library.

-This means that the seeder of your library needs to be online in order for other machines to bootstrap the necessary resources.
+This requires that the machine used to seed the library remains online in order for other machines to bootstrap the necessary resources.